AccRPA/react/readme.txt

 - Mapping components
 - Conditional with &&
-- Controlled components (inout values)
+- Controlled components (input values)
 - Forms auto reload to send request
 - Inline styles with object and conditionals
-- No styles for componentes
+- No styles for components